ryotaro612/DesignPatterns/README.md

 the intent of the Abstract factory pattern is to
 > Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
+> Abstract Factory can be implemented as a family of Factory Methods.

 ## The Decorator Pattern